 Certainly social media, or social software, numbers rely on us to know our boss and know their need and understand what their need for numbers is to evaluate success.

-Recently I went to Google for a social media metrics search and came across a good article to share for 2 reasons.
-But, context really, my search was spurred from a discussion with someone who asked what metrics do I need to make a business case for social media success to my C-level?
+Recently, I went to Google for a social media metrics search and came across a good article to share for 2 reasons.
+But, context really, my search spurred from discussion with someone who asked what metrics do I need to make a business case for social media success to my C-level?
 Making dumb, data-driven decisions is not a wise career move.

 I had not been asked to make a data-driven business case for social media for more than 2 years, so I just did a quick Google search to see if about the most recent case studies I could update my holster with.

 I came to an article Tying Social Software to Business Metrics that Matter.
 The first reason I like the article was the sober view the authors, John Hagel and John Seely Brown of Chief Executive.net [obviously the target for the article are executives] present about the environment of need we must respond to.
 I paraphrase: